ECHOlab-DTU/Experimenting-with-large-ethnographic-data-workshop/README.md

 In this example, we demonstrate how machine learning can be used to automatically label the different clusters.
 Here, we use TF-IDF (Term Frequency-Inverse Document Frequency), a statistical method that evaluates how frequently a word appears in a document versus how commonly it appears across all documents.
 This is one of the simplest ways to name clusters, making it efficient for use without requiring significant computational power.

-For more advanced methods, you could consider using [BERTopic](https://maartengr.github.io/BERTopic/index.html), or even combining BERTopic with an open-source generative language model, which can be run through tools like [Ollama](https://ollama.com/), to generate more nuanced cluster labels.
+For more advanced methods, you could consider using [BERTopic](https://maartengr.github.io/BERTopic/index.html), or even combining BERTopic with an open-source generative language model, which can be run through tools like [Ollama](https://ollama.com/), to generate more nuanced automated cluster labels.